Laurencarne/laurencarne.github.io/README.md

-### Mobile UI engineer with 4 years React Native experience, looking for roles in mobile and web development.

 <div id="socialMedia" align="center">
 <h3>Mobile UI engineer with 4 years React Native experience, looking for roles in mobile and web development.</h3>
 <a href="https://www.linkedin.com/in/lauren-carne-306a2a13/" target="_blank">